codecodemelon/fullstack-react-node-challenge/README.md

-# Backend Developer (Node.js) test
+# Fullstack Web Developer (React-Node) test

 Make sure you read the whole document carefully and follow the guidelines in it.

 ## Context

-Build a RESTful API that can `get, create, update and delete` user data from a persistence database
+Build a RESTful API and a user interface that can `get, create, update and delete` user data from a persistence database

 ### User Model